dlwicksell/nodem/README.md

 arguments by-position, you signify that you want them to work on a global, by using a '^' as the first character of the first argument.
-For the get and set APIs, if the first character of the first argument is a '$', then you are signifying that you are working with a intrinsic special variable (ISV).
+For the get and set APIs, if the first character of the first argument is a '$', then you are signifying that you are working with an intrinsic special variable (ISV).
 There is also a localDirectory API, that works the same way as the globalDirectory API, except that it lists the local symbols in the symbol table, rather than the globals in the database.
 One caveat is that you cannot manipulate any local